anhphan2705/im_pidnet/README.md

-# PIDNet Reimplementation From Open-MMLab/MMSegmentation
+# Improved PIDNet implementation From Open-MMLab/MMSegmentation

 This repository contains an implementation of PIDNet using the mmsegmentation framework by Open-MMLab.
 PIDNet is a highly efficient and accurate network for real-time semantic segmentation tasks, particularly tailored for autonomous vehicle applications.